tetianakubrak/googleSearch/ReadMe.txt

 Test execution:
-- Execution can be done by running GoogleSearchAnonymousUserTests class.
+- testng.xml file has been created with GoogleSearchAnonymousUserTests class, from where tests can be executed.